kenleung5e28/advent-of-code-2020/README.md

 # advent-of-code-2020

-My code for day 1 to day 15 written in C# 9.
-Other days' code files are in their respective repositories.
+My code for Advent of Code 2020, written in C# 9.